 Aesthetician: How to Become an Aesthetician

 Learn how to become an aesthetician.
-Research the education requirements, training and licensure information and experience required for starting a career in aesthetics.
+Research the education requirements, licensure information and experience required for starting a career in aesthetics.

 Requirements to Become an Aesthetician

 Aestheticians, or estheticians, are licensed cosmetology professionals who cleanse and treat the skin.
 They typically perform a variety of duties, including facials, waxes, massages and chemical peels.
 These professionals are often employed in spas, salons or medical facilities.

 Licensure requirements vary in each state but typically include formal aesthetics instruction or apprenticeship training as well as written and practical testing.
 Aestheticians must have great customer service skills, stamina and, in the case of the self-employed, good business skills.

 Before they can become licensed, aestheticians must gain formal training from a state-approved aesthetics program.
 Studies may focus on manual and machine facials, skin analysis, chemical treatments, waxing, skin conditions, skin diseases and makeup application.

 Programs are usually available at community colleges, cosmetology schools or other vocational training schools.
 Most students can expect to spend about 600 hours in technical and practical instruction; however, some states may only require 350 hours and others up to 1500 hours in education.
 Given that each state has its own requirements, it is important that prospective students check with their state cosmetology boards to ensure that a program meets all licensing requirements.

 - Consider an apprenticeship.
 As an alternative to formal education, some aestheticians enter the occupation through apprenticeship programs.
 Some states require candidates to obtain temporary licensure to serve as an apprentice.
 Aesthetics apprentices can gain hands-on experience under the instruction of a licensed aesthetician and learn about similar topics as they would in a formal education program.